Privacy Protection Against Personalized Text-to-Image Synthesis via Cross-image Consistency Constraints: Introduction

 A common limitation of existing privacy protection methods lies in their image-wise design paradigm: \textbf{they apply adversarial perturbations to each image independently, without considering inter-image relationships.} While effective in single-image tasks, this approach fails to reflect the intrinsic nature of personalization, which is trained over a set of images to form a unified identity representation.
 We argue that defending against such threats requires a group-level perspective.
 By explicitly modeling relationship across perturbed images, it becomes possible to disrupt the personalization more effectively, thereby strengthening privacy protection.

 Building on this group-level perspective, we propose a novel method called \textbf{C}ross-image \textbf{A}nti-\textbf{P}ersonalization, termed CAP.
-Unlike existing approaches such as Anti-DreamBooth and SimAC that primarily rely on reconstruction loss, CAP introduces an additional consistency loss that promotes style uniformity across perturbed images by aligning their Gram matrices.
-To effectively balance the contributions of reconstruction and consistency losses, we further propose a dynamic ratio adjustment strategy that adaptively balances the impact of the consistency loss throughout the attack iterations.
-Extensive experiments on the Celeb-HQ~\cite{karras2018progressive} and VGGFace2~\cite{cao2018vggface2} datasets validate the effectiveness of CAP in preserving privacy against personalization.
+Unlike existing approaches, which mainly use reconstruction loss, CAP adds a consistency loss to align the style of perturbed images.
+CAP also uses a dynamic strategy to adjust the balance between reconstruction and consistency losses during the attack.
+Extensive experiments on the CelebA-HQ~\cite{karras2018progressive} and VGGFace2~\cite{cao2018vggface2} validate the effectiveness of CAP in preserving privacy against personalization.

 To sum up, our work has the following contributions: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt] \item To the best of our knowledge, this is the first work to reframe anti-personalization as a cross-image privacy protection task by explicitly modeling inter-image consistency. \item We propose the CAP method, which incorporates a style-based consistency loss to encourage perturbed images to share similar style representations, along with a dynamic ratio adjustment strategy that adaptively balances its contribution during optimization.
 This method can be directly integrated into existing anti-personalization approaches to enhance their privacy protection performance. \item Extensive experiments on two standard benchmark datasets validate the effectiveness of the proposed CAP method. \end{itemize}